fknipp/python-can-loxone-heating-integration/README.md

 ### Connect the heating controller

-The USB2CAN interface is connected to the respective bus pins in the heating controller named +, - and L.
+The USB2CAN interface is connected to the respective bus pins in the heating controller named H, L and -.

 The USB2CAN interface is connected to the Raspberry Pi using USB.